What Marketing Strategy Gave Gymshark Such Rapid Growth?

 Traditional Sports Brands Gymshark

-Glossy studio ads Real gym content
+Glossy studio advertisements Real gym content

-Product-focused videos Creator stories
+Product-focused marketing Creator stories

 Sponsored athletes Partnered influencers